justmedusty/DionysOS/README.md

 🟢Implement a simple virtual file system like a memory-only tmpfs to avoid crippling the design of your VFS too much while implementing it alongside real storage filesystems.

-🟡Implement a scheduler to schedule threads in order make multitasking possible.
+🟢Implement a scheduler to schedule threads in order make multitasking possible.

 🔴Decide how to abstract devices.
 UNIX likes usually go for a /dev virtual filesystem containing device nodes and use ioctl() alongside standard FS calls to do operations on them.